 If your Pacific Grove travel plans include a night or two in the area, you will find several great places to stay.
 Here are a few of my favorites with a link to even more recommendations.

 Best Western The Inn & Suites Pacific Grove: Rated as one of the best value hotels in the area, the Best Western is a 2.5-star hotel offers free parking, breakfast and Wi-Fi.
 It's located near the Asilomar State Beach and about a mile from the bars and restaurants along Lighthouse Avenue.
-You will find it at 660 Dennett St. Check for availability for your dates on Booking.com.
+You will find it at 660 Dennett St. Check for rooms for your stay in San Francisco.

 Green Gables Inn, A Four Sisters Inn: The Green Gables Inn is a small hotel built in 1888.
 This restored Queen Anne Victorian is sure to please with charming details and a great location.
 It's about a 10-minute walk to many local restaurants and just a few minutes to the waterfront.
 You will find it at 301 Ocean View Boulevard.
-Check Booking.com for availability for your dates.
+Check here for guest reviews and availability for your dates.

 You will love the weather here during your Pacific Grove travel vacation.
 You will find that it's cool and comfortable all year long.
 It's the perfect spot to get away from the winter cold and to escape the summer heat that you usually find in the rest of the US.